Colombia: Santa Marta

 Santa Marta Parakeet (E)

-We’ll arise to the splendor of the Sierra Nevada, load into the 4×4’s and head up to San Lorenzo Ridge.
-We’ll arrive for first light, and have breakfast at the top.
+We’ll rise to the splendor of the Sierra Nevada, load into the 4×4’s and head up to San Lorenzo Ridge.
+We’ll arrive for first light and have breakfast at the top.
 This uniquely located ridge is the easiest place to spot endemic and near-endemic birds of Santa Marta.

 Targets include White-tailed Starfrontlet, Santa Marta Woodstar, Black-cheeked Mountain Tanager, Santa Marta Parakeet, Santa Marta Antpitta, Sierra Nevada Antpitta, Streak-capped & Rusty-headed Spinetail, Brown-rumped & Santa Marta Tapaculo, Santa Marta Warbler, Sierra Brushfinch, Santa Marta Brushfinch, Yellow-crowned Redstart, Santa Marta Bush-Tyrant, Santa Marta Wren, Hermit-Wood Wren, Black-backed Thornbill, White-tipped Quetzal, Rusty-headed Antpitta